A Holiday Charcuterie Board adds to the Magic of the Season

 Don’t forget the dip!
 A wheel of Brie is a great beginning.
 When you search the internet, you find ways to prepare your brie and make it your own.
 Serve it cold or baked in pastry.
 Top it with different toppings.
 It is a great base for a fun dip.
 In this case, we turned it into a festive “bowl” filled with colorful jelly.
 Just lay the brie flat and slice off the top.
 Use a cookie cutter of your choice and stamp out the shape.
 Fill it with a hot pepper jelly for a delicious dip or spread.

 Here’s a tip: As the drink accompaniment.
 Brie should be served with a red wine such as a Cabernet Sauvignon or Merlot.
 I would suggest you check out our wines here to find not just the best wine to go with your brie but with any occasion or meal.
-Here, you’ll find only the finest Napa and Sonoma Valley wines through our Wine of the Month Club.
+Here, you’ll find only the finest Napa and Sonoma Valley wines through our Exclusive Access Wines.

 Jams & Sauces